stanfordnlp/CoreNLP/_pages/tools_classifier.md

   * **JavaScript/npm:** Milos Bejda has written [stanford-classifier](https://www.npmjs.com/package/stanford-classifier) Nodejs wrapper.
 [Source](https://github.com/mbejda/Nodejs-Stanford-Classifier) on github.

+### Availability

+The Stanford Classifier is included in the most recent versions of CoreNLP.

 ### Questions

-Have a support question?
-Please ask us on [Stack Overflow](http://stackoverflow.com) using the tag `stanford-nlp`.
+Have a support question, PR, or bug report?
+Please post an issue [on our Github](https://github.com/stanfordnlp/CoreNLP)

-Feedback, questions, licensing issues, and bug reports / fixes can also be sent to our mailing lists (see immediately below).
+Feedback and licensing issues can also be sent to our mailing lists (see immediately below).

 ### Mailing Lists